NOAA-PSL/ufs2arco/examples/replay/README.md

 Currently only the FV3 data is being moved, and it can be found [in this zarr store](https://console.cloud.google.com/storage/browser/noaa-ufs-gefsv13replay/ufs-hr1/1.00-degree/03h-freq/zarr/fv3.zarr).

+### Missing data

+There are some time stamps that are missing (all NaNs) for the following fields, only in the 1 degree dataset:
+- hgtsfc
+- sltyp
+- weasd

+Since hgtsfc and sltyp are static, this doesn't matter.
+If 1 degree weasd is needed in the future then we'll need to move this again.

 ## 1/4 Degree Data

 [move_quarter_degree.py](move_quarter_degree.py)